 BS Electrical Engineering ’21, Honors

-Mannika Kshettry is pursuing her bachelor's in Electrical Engineering with a minor in Computer Science.
+Mannika Kshettry is pursuing her bachelor's degree in electrical engineering with a minor in computer science.
 On campus, she is involved in research and various student organization like the Institute of Electrical and Electronics Engineers and Society of Women Engineers.
 Her interest in research began after being a 2017 STAR Scholar.
 During STAR she worked in the Drexel Wireless Systems Laboratory under Dr. Kapil Dandekar.
 She is a part of the Bellyband project, which is a biomedical smart textile being developed to measure uterine contractions in women and respiration rate of infants.
 She is continuing her research now and is planning on going to graduate school.
 Other than research, Mannika organizes STEM outreach workshops for middle and high school children.

 Mannika is interested in the Aspire Program because of the opportunity for guidance for her academic and professional career, building long-lasting connections and interacting with like-minded individuals.
 As an Aspire Scholar, Mannika wants to make most of the opportunities for her in Drexel and gain direction and advice about becoming a better graduate school applicant.